Higher-order Sobolev and Rellich inequalities via iterated Talenti's principle: Introduction

 Our second result is the following higher-order Rellich inequality: \begin{theorem} Let \((M,g)\) be a complete, non-compact \(n\)-dimensional Riemannian manifold supporting~\eqref{eq:intro:isoperimetric}.
 Let \(m\) be a positive integer and \(p>1\) such that \(n>mp\).
 Fix \(x_0\in M\) and let \(\rho(\cdot)=d_g(x_0,\cdot)\) denote the Riemannian distance from \(x_0\).
 Then for every \(u\in C_0^\infty(M)\) one has

-where \(R_{m,p}\) is the Euclidean Rellich constant of degree \(m\) and order \(p\). \end{theorem} Note that \(R_{m,p}\) is the greatest constant for which inequality~\eqref{eq:rellich} hold when \(M=\mathbb{R}^n\) (and \(c_g=1\)).
-According to Mitidieri~\cite{mitidieri2000simple}, its exact value is given by
+where \(R_{m,p}\) is the Euclidean Rellich constant of degree \(m\) and order \(p\). \end{theorem} The investigation of the best constant in the inequality~\eqref{eq:rellich} in the Euclidean setting is due to Mitidieri~\cite{mitidieri2000simple}, the exact value is given by

+Since Hardy--Rellich inequalities typically does not have extremizers, they admit various improvements.
+For a comprehensive discussion on them we refer to the monograph by Ghoussoub and Moradifam~\cite{ghoussoub2013functional}, we also refer to Kajántó, Krist{\'a}ly, Peter, and Zhao~\cite{riccatipair2023} for an alternative approach to Hardy-type inequalities.
+The sharpness of inequality~\eqref{eq:rellich} can be established also on Cartan--Hadamard manifolds, see Farkas, Kajántó, and Krist{\'a}ly~\cite{farkas2023sharp}.
+On spaces with non-positive Ricci curvature the issue of sharpness is still open.

-Our third result is an extension of the previous theorem, which allows for discussing `improved' Rellich inequalities.
+Our third result is an extension of the previous theorem, which allows for discussing improved Rellich inequalities.

 \begin{theorem} Let \((M,g)\) be a complete, non-compact \(n\)-dimensional Riemannian manifold supporting~\eqref{eq:intro:isoperimetric}.
 Let \(m\) be a positive integer and \(p>1\) such that \(n>mp\).
 Fix \(\Omega\subset M\), \(x_0\in \Omega\) and denote by \(\rho(\cdot)=d_g(x_0,\cdot)\) the Riemannian distance from \(x_0\).
 Suppose that \(h\colon[0,\infty)\to[0,\infty)\) is a non-increasing function.
 Then for every \(u\in C_0^\infty(\Omega)\) the following inequality holds: